-Trump Acting Defense Sec.
-Miller says he 'did not' authorize Milley China calls, says he should resign
+Trump acting Defense Secretary Miller says he 'did not' authorize Milley China calls, says he should resign

 "They were not secret," a U.S. official told Fox News about the calls, which took place over video teleconference.

 Fox News has learned there were about 15 people present for the calls.
-Sources told Fox News that there were multiple notetakers present, and said the calls were both conducted with full knowledge of then-Defense Secretary Mark Esper and then-acting Defense Secretary Chris Miller—something Miller denied.
+Sources told Fox News that there were multiple notetakers present, and said the calls were both conducted with full knowledge of then-Defense Secretary Mark Esper and then-acting Defense Secretary Chris Miller – something Miller denied.

 "If the reporting in Woodward’s book is accurate, it represents a disgraceful and unprecedented act of insubordination by the Nation’s top military officer," Miller said, adding that if the story of Milley’s "histrionic outbursts and unsanctioned, anti-Constitutional involvement in foreign policy prove true, he must resign immediately or be fired by the Secretary of Defense to guarantee the sanctity of the officer corps."